 Welcome to Randolph Community College!
 I am pleased to share the information contained in this catalog with you, and hope you find it to be useful.
+On our web site

-You will find information on a broad range of college credit and noncredit programs, courses, and services available to help you meet your educational goals.
+(www.randolph.edu) and in this catalog, you will find information on a broad range of college credit and noncredit programs, courses, and services available to help you meet your educational goals.
 You also will find information about how you can access the people, programs, courses, and services in which you are interested.

-You will find the faculty and staff at Randolph Community College to be highly competent and caring.
+The faculty and staff at Randolph Community College are highly competent and caring.
+All of us are here to support your success.
 I encourage you to take advantage of the many opportunities available to you at your community college.
 Our goal is to help you succeed!

-Sincerely,
+Sincerely, Wat Halon

 Richard T. Heckman, Ed.D.
 President, Randolph Community College